 My personal fave ways to save on gently-used kid and baby stuff:

 Hands-down, #1 is shopping at consignment sales.
-(Though I used to shop at consignment stores, too, and still do if I need something in a pinch.
+(Though I used to shop at thrift shops and consignment stores, too, and still do if I need something in a pinch.
 Like the next-size-up swimsuit for one of the girls, when it’s late July and all the retail stores have is their fall clothing lines!)

 Not all consignment sales are created equal, but the biggest and best will have a HUGE assortment of everything your kids will need for the upcoming season – most gently-used, some brand-new – at a fraction of the regular retail price.
 It’s truly one-stop shopping for everything baby- and kid-related, up through elementary school age; tweens and teens are often more hit-and-miss.
-(You can check this online directory to see what sales are within driving distance of where you live, and when they take place.)
+(You can check this online directory as well as this one to see what sales are within driving distance of where you live, and when they take place.)

 My next favorite strategy is to shop for the next size(s) up at end-of-season clearance sales.
 Now that the girls are getting older, I’m starting to buy them more things new, especially things like bathing suits and quick-drying technical clothing for camping/hiking/etc. I can’t stand paying full price, though, so I plan ahead and buy one size up at end-of-season sales.